qrzn23/min/wip/magick/content.md

 14. Let him give the sign called Vir, the feet being together.
-The hands, with clenched finger and thumbs thrust out forwards, are held to the temples ; the head is then bowed and pushed out, as if to symbolize the butting of an horned beast (attitude of Pan, Bacchus, etc.).
+The hands, with clenched finger and thumbs thrust out forwards, are held to the temples; the head is then bowed and pushed out, as if to symbolize the butting of an horned beast (attitude of Pan, Bacchus, etc.).
 (Frontispiece, Equinox I, III).